 Your kitchen doesn’t have to be stark white.
 In fact, color in the kitchen is making a comeback.

 Let yourself experiment with different colors.
-Green is a popular choice for 2019.
+Green is a popular choice.

 But don’t limit your colors to the walls.
 You can add color to your kitchen cabinets, your countertops, and even your appliances.
 That’s right, colored appliances are cool again.